wowsunny/desktop/README.md

 yarn clean:slate
 ```

-# Crash Reports
+## Crash Reports & Metrics

-At the onboarding step, you can opt-in to send us crash reports, which **only** include stack trace for unhandled exceptions and native crashes.
-These are really helpful to help us debug issues in lieu of an actual Github bug report.
-However, you can opt-out and nothing will ever be sent.
-We use Sentry to send crash reports.
-Code [here](https://github.com/Comfy-Org/desktop/blob/main/src/services/sentry.ts).
+At the onboarding step, you can opt-in to send us usage metrics.
+This really helps us prioritize issues and focus our limited engineering time.
+Read our privacy policy [here](https://comfy.org/privacy).

+You can opt-out at anytime from the settings menu and nothing will ever be sent.

 In either case, no personal data, workflows or logs will be sent.